Melbourne Train and Tram Map

-Melbourne, along with San Francisco, is known probably more so than any other city in the world for its trams.
-The city is home to one of the worlds great urban tram networks.
-Thanks to the vision and perseverance of the late Sir Robert Risson, chairman of the Melbourne and Metropolitan Tramways Board throughout the 1950s and 1960s, Melbourne retained and expanded its electric tramways in spite of the public opinion and political wishes of his masters in an era when almost all other cities destroyed their tram networks with gusto.
-The end result is a revered and immeasurably valuable asset for Melbourne to this day.
-Melbourne's tram network is continually expanding, now operated by Yarra Trams the network has more track and route distance now than at any time in its history.
-In recent years, extensions have opened to new parts of the city, Docklands in the West, and when Route 75 was extended from East Burwood to Vermont South, the easternmost point of tramway operation in the city meaning arguably Australia's most famous TV location, Ramsay Street of Neighbours fame, is now served by tram - (alight at stop 74 on route 75).
-(Map Grid Reference F4)
+Melbourne is home to one of the worlds great urban tram networks and sits alongside San Francisco as the world tram capital.
+Thanks to the vision and perseverance of the late Sir Robert Risson, chairman of the Melbourne and Metropolitan Tramways Board throughout the 1950s and 1960s, Melbourne retained and expanded its electric tramways in spite of accepted wisdom, public opinion and political wishes of his masters in an era when most cities destroyed their tram networks with gusto.
+The result is a revered and immeasurably valuable asset for Melbourne to this day.
+Melbourne's tram network is continually expanding.
+Operated by Yarra Trams, the network has more track and route distance now than at any time in its history.
+In recent years, extensions have opened to new parts of the city and suburbs.
+When Route 75 was extended from East Burwood to Vermont South, the easternmost point of tramway operation in the city, it meant that arguably Australia's most famous TV location, Ramsay Street of Neighbours fame, is now served by tram - (alight at stop 74 on route 75).

-Always in the shadow of the more famous trams, Melbourne's suburban train network is also of impressive size and efficiency.
+Often in the shadow of the more famous trams, Melbourne's suburban train network is also of impressive size and efficiency.
 Operated by Metro Melbourne, there are seventeen routes radiating to all corners of the suburbs.
 Trains are frequent and generally comfortable.
-Whilst not as intensive as the train network in Sydney, Melbourne's network is more extensive.
 If the truth be known, the train network contributes more to the economic advantage of Melbourne than does the tram network, but there is no doubt that the trams are a key feature of Melbourne's cultural heritage.

-Metro train routes are shown on this route in BLACK.
-Trains operate between the City and a suburban destination, and most of them travel via the "City Loop".
-The City loop is a four-track five station loop that encircles downtown.
-As a general rule, trains operate to and from Flinders Street station to and from their suburban destination, and will travel via the City loop stations of Southern Cross, Flagstaff, Melbourne Central and Parliament.
+Metro train routes are shown on our map as black lines.
+Most trains operate between the City and a suburban destination via the "City Loop".
+The City loop is a four-track, five station loop that encircles downtown.
+As a general rule, trains operate from Flinders Street station to and from their suburban destination via the City loop stations of Southern Cross, Flagstaff, Melbourne Central and Parliament.